Skip to main content

 Journal article (single author)

-Author(s) Last name, First name.
+Author(s) Last name, First name. year of publication.
 “Title of Article.”
-Journal Title Volume, Issue no. (Month Year): pages.
+Journal Title Volume, Issue no. (month or season): pages.

 Barber, Marcus.
+2024.
 “Global Warming and the Political Ecology of Health: Emerging Crises and Systemic Solutions.”
-The Australian Journal of Anthropology 21, no. 3 (2010): 390 – 391.
+The Australian Journal of Anthropology 21, no. 3 (Winter): 390 – 391.

 Journal article (two or three authors)

-First Author Last name, First name, remaining authors First name Last name.
+First Author Last name, First name, remaining authors First name Last name. year of publication.
 “Title of Article.”
-Journal Title Volume, Issue no. (Year): pages.
+Journal Title Volume, Issue no. (month or season): pages.

 Journal article (more than three authors)